 Thanks to the popularity of football betting, in general, there are always plenty of football matches available to trade, professional games are also usually available at all times of the day (and night) making it a very accessible sport to get involved with.
 Having said this, however, I would strongly advise any newcomers to football trading to stick to the more popular European leagues whilst learning the craft (this is due to the higher levels of “liquidity” which makes the placing of entry and exit trades more feasible).

 In this guide I will mainly be looking at some of the most common football trading strategies in use today, this means firstly outlining the strategy itself and then showing some examples of how it can be executed, made profitable and what risks you will need to be aware of.
 I will also be looking at some more advanced strategies which I have deployed / refined myself and finally I will be discussing how data can be used to help develop or enhance virtually any trading strategy.

 How Football Trading Works

-If you are reading this article then you probably already have at least some idea of how Football trading works, at the very least the basics mechanics of “back high / lay low” and how to lock-in a profit using a betting exchange such as Betfair!
+If you are reading this article then you probably already have at least some idea of how Football trading works, at the very least the basic mechanics of “back high / lay low” and how to lock-in a profit when using a betting exchange such as Betfair!

 As such, in the remainder of this article, I will assume you already understand the basics and will look more at how football trading works in terms of applying a trading strategy as opposed to the underlying mechanics themselves.
 If you are unsure of these mechanics please read my Betfair Trading for Beginners article first and then return to this point.

-With the above introduction out of the way we can start thinking about how trading works on a more conceptual level, basically this will cover choosing the market to trade, thinking about how said market might develop over time, any associated risks and how best to get in and out thus completing the trade.
+With the above introduction out of the way, we can now start thinking about how trading works on a more conceptual level (basically this will cover choosing the market to trade, thinking about how said market might develop over time, any associated risks and how best to get in and out thus completing the trade).

 Pre-Game Trading vs In-Play Trading